 At the start of the COVID pandemic, the District had started the process of contracting with an engineering firm to conduct design and planning for the total rebuild of the Meissner site.
 After COVID restrictions began to be lifted, work resumed.
-In April of 2022, the District the released an RFP for the civil construction of this site.
-Construction began to take place during the late fall of 2022 with a target date of completion for late spring 2023.
+In April of 2022, the District released an ITB (Invitation To Bid) for the civil construction of this site.
+Construction began to take place during the late fall of 2022.
+As of fall of 2023, the Meissner site construction has been completed.